 Once students have accessed the test, they can take as long as the duration permits them to finish the test.
 So after the end time passes, the test can no longer be accessed, but tests in progress can still continue.

 - We advise to only use the fullscreen option when you're running the test in the classroom, and not when students are testing from home.

 - If you use a proctoring service, you can use a password that the proctoring service only displays once the student is all set up.

 - To check the test, you can use the student exceptions as mentioned above to open up the test for yourself and for your colleagues.

-- It's advisable to at take the test yourself at least once and preferable try to score a 100%.
+- It's advisable to take the test yourself at least once and preferably try to score a 100%.

 During the test

 - When the student's device internet connection is lost, the following message will appear.
 The student can just continue and the message will disappear when the connection is restored.
 However, it is important that the connection is restored before the student submits.

 "Your answers could not be saved because of a connection error.
 You can continue with the test because all the answers are stored in your browser, but they can only be submitted if you reconnect.
 Do not refresh your browser, or you will lose your answers."

 - When the student sees an orange question label with "incorrect input" on the overview screen, this means his answer was not inserted correctly and he must fix this, or otherwise his answer will always be evaluated as wrong.